How Divorce Can Impact a Business Owner

 Develop a Financial Plan

-Divorce can wreak havoc on finances, so developing a solid financial plan is essential.
-Business owners should review their financial statements to determine how much they can afford to pay in spousal and child support, dividing assets and other costs.
-Creating a budget and seeking the advice of a lawyer and a financial advisor can also help business owners prepare for the financial changes ahead.
+Divorce will impact your finances, so developing a solid financial plan to review and determine how much can be afforded to pay in spousal and child support, and the costs of dividing assets and other costs will be essential.
+Creating a budget and seeking the advice of a lawyer and a financial advisor early on will help business owners prepare for the financial changes ahead.

 Maintain Open Communication with a Spouse

-Divorce can be a turbulent time in any relationship and if you are business owners with your former spouse, it is especially important to maintain open communication with your spouse during the process to ensure that business operations continue smoothly.
-Business owners must be transparent about business finances and legal proceedings and it's helpful to establish clear lines of communication to avoid complications later.
+If you are in business with your former spouse, it is especially important to maintain open communication with your spouse during the process to ensure that business operations continue smoothly.
+All parties in a divorce must be transparent about their finances which includes a business.
+By establishing clear lines of communication, this will avoid complications in the future.

 Navigate Changes in Business Ownership and Plan for the possibility of a marriage breakdown

-Divorce can have implications for the ownership of a business, and to protect your co directors, before divorce proceedings are contemplated, it is essential to make sure there is legal clarity on the ownership of the business and the rights of the shareholders.
-A shareholders agreement for example which sets out the mechanics for dealing with what would happen if one shareholder had to sell or transfer their shareholding would give such clarity.
+Before divorce proceedings are contemplated it is essential to make sure there is legal clarity on the ownership of the business and the rights of the shareholders.
+For example, to obtain clarity for you and your co directors, having a shareholder’s agreement which sets out the mechanics for how to deal with the situation if one shareholder had to sell or transfer their shareholding would give such clarity.

-Business owners should seek the advice of a family lawyer or company lawyer to assist with business planning before marriage or during the marriage, but before it has broken down.
+Business owners should seek the advice of a family lawyer or company lawyer to assist with these matters before marriage or during the marriage, but before it has broken down.

 Business Continuity